dakhama-mehdi/RD-AD/README.md

 # Thanks  :

-i would like to thank some leader french community, for their advice, hepful and contribution
+I would like to thank some leader french community, for their advice, hepful and contribution

 DEMAN-BARCELO Thierry : leader french MCP community infra, exchange and Microsoft 365